RWKV/RWKV-tokenizer-node/README.md

 # Native Node.js tokenizer for RWKV

-0 dependency tokenizer for the RWKV project
+0 dependency tokenizer for the [RWKV project](https://github.com/BlinkDL/RWKV-LM)

+Should also work for EleutherAI [neox](https://github.com/EleutherAI/gpt-neox) and [pythia](https://github.com/EleutherAI/pythia), as they use the same tokenizer

 # Setup